alpyen/Overgrowth-Scripting-Helper/README.md

 - Nightmode
 - Option to hide empty groups
 - Some classes are undocumented but used in other classes like MouseButton or ControllerInput
+- IM stuff seems to inherit from a base class or interface (IMText / IMElement or IMMessage for example)
+  - It is possible to cast between them so they are parent/child class
+  - Correct Docs and add children as subclass (meaning they inherit)
+  - Extend AsDocs2XML to distinguish between inherited function and new function

 #### Settings
 - Set Cheat Sheet and Helper Window OnToppable